The Atheist Bible, CC-BY Fabian M. Suchanek

 Belief systems

-Looking at this set of statements, the reader may have noticed that the first claim, that “everything in the universe is alive and in harmony with the infinitely large and infinitely small”, is an unfalsifiable abstract universal hypothesis.
-The claim evades human perception, and this makes it a claim about the supernatural.
-The statements also contain a moral framework of do’s and don’ts (i.e., “Do not be violent”), and therefore, the set is a belief system in the sense of this book.
+Looking at this set of statements, the reader may have noticed that the first claim (that “everything in the Universe is alive and in harmony with the infinitely large and the infinitely small”) is an abstract universal hypothesis in the sense of this book, i.e., an unfalsifiable statement.
+The claim evades human perception on principle, and this makes it a supernatural claim.
+The set of statements also contains a moral framework of “do’s and don’ts” (i.e., “do not be violent” and “seek their happiness”), and therefore, the set is a belief system in the sense of this book.
+Indeed, these beliefs are taken from the scripture of Raëlism, a new religious movement13.

-Generally speaking, once a set of statements includes a claim about the supernatural , the tenets qualify as a belief system.
+Generally speaking, once a set of statements includes a supernatural claim, the tenets qualify as a belief system.
 Beyond that, the full set of beliefs may be more complicated.
-In fact, it is not always possible to compile a definitive and/or comprehensive list of statements for every belief system.
+In fact, it is not always possible to compile a definitive and comprehensive list of statements for every belief system.
 This is why, in this book, we will never fully spell out the entire list of beliefs of a religion.
-We will not say “The beliefs of religion X are...”, but only “The beliefs of religion X include...”.
+For example, we will never say “The beliefs of religion X are...”, we will only say “The beliefs of religion X include...”.

 New religious movements

 A new religious movement is a belief system that has adherents but is not yet old enough to be a religion.
-Such a movement will become a religion when it stands the test of time.
-This can range from 50 to 200 years, though at the very least, a leader of a New Religious Movement usually must pass away before it is accepted as a religion).
+Such a movement will become a religion only when it stands the test of time.
+This can take anywhere from 50 to 200 years, though at the very least, the leader of a new religious movement usually must pass away before the movement is accepted as a religion.

 The transition from new religious movement to religion can still be observed today.
 The Bahai Faith, for example, was generally considered a new religious movement when it first rose to prominence in the late 19th century.
-Today, however, the Bahai Faith is recognized as a religion in Western countries.
+Today, however, the Bahai Faith is widely recognized as a religion.
 In large part, this is because its leader is dead, it is sufficiently old (150 years), and it has gathered a substantial number of adherents (a few million).
 That said, there is no universal standard for what is considered a religion.
-In Iran, Bahais are persecuted as heretics, while Indonesia is moving very slowly towards recognizing the faith as a religion, as of 20162.
+In Iran, for example, Bahais are persecuted as heretics, while Indonesia, as of 2016, began moving slowly towards recognizing the faith as a religion15.

 Scientology, in contrast, is still mostly regarded as a new religious movement.
-This is, in part, because it was founded only in the 1950’s.
-However, as time passes, it may start to be recognized as a religion.
-In the US, for example, that is already the case.
-Raëlism, the belief system that we read about above (with the extraterrestrials) also remains a new religious movement: it is relatively young (dating back to the 1970s) and its leader, Raël, is still alive.
+This is, in part, because it was founded only recently, in the 1950s.
+However, with time, it may start to be recognized as a religion.
+Raëlism, the belief system with the extraterrestrials that we saw above, also remains a new religious movement for now: It is relatively young (dating back to the 1970s) and its leader, Raël, is still alive.
 As is clear from these examples, the difference between a new religious movement and a religion is only a matter of degrees.

 Cults

-Cults are often perceived as more dangerous than religions for the following reasons: cults have unique characteristics that may include a charismatic and controlling leader who claims to have a direct line to a higher power; brainwashing techniques that instill fear, guilt, and shame, and foster dependence on the leader; pressure to cut ties with family and friends; an intolerance of questioning of the cult’s beliefs and practices; financial exploitation; criminal activity; and often an apocalyptic belief about the imminent end of the world.
-3
+Cults are often perceived as more dangerous than religions because they usually feature a charismatic and controlling leader who claims to have a direct line to a higher power; brainwashing techniques that instill fear, guilt, and shame and foster dependence on the leader; pressure to cut ties with family and friends; an intolerance to questioning of the cult’s beliefs and practices; financial exploitation; criminal activity; often an apocalyptic belief about the imminent end of the world; and an alternation of affection and punishment to break resistance.17

 Clear from these examples is that there is not much difference between a cult and a new religious movement that may eventually turn into a world religion.
-Accordingly, this book does not use the term “cult” when discussing belief systems.
+Accordingly, this book does not use the term “cult” when discussing belief systems, and stays with the more neutral term “new religious movement”.

 In a cult, there is a person at the top who knows it’s scam.